ecr007/English-World/Phrases-Vocabulary/E.md

 Employ: (verb) When person or company pays you for work for them.
 Past Tense: Employed | Past Participle: Employed | E.g: The company employed the new staff for the project.

 Eye contact: (noun) communication that occurs between two people with their eyes.

+Encourage: to support someone's decision or behavior.
+Past tense: Encouraged | Past Participle: Encouraged | E.g: We were encouraged by the success of this venture.

+Exhausted: (Adj) Very tired.